Circuit-killer/fpga-usbhid-host/README.md

-If joystick works but has latency (from pressing joystick buttons to signal response there is some short but annying delay of 100-200 ms), try reducing bInterval value from 10 (x"0A") to 1 (x"01") around line 30 in "USB_saitek.vhd".
+If joystick works but has latency (from pressing joystick buttons to signal response there is some short but annying delay of 100-200 ms), try reducing bInterval value from 10 (x"0A") to 1 (x"01") in "usb_enum_saitek_minimal_pack.vhd".

-If joystick is re-plugged, it will stop working until FPGA bitstream is reloaded.
+If joystick is re-plugged, it will stop working until "reset" signal is issued.
+Sometimes even reset doens't work, so reload FPGA bitstream might help.
 State machine could be improved for user convenience.

 # Additional info from original source